Agoric/documentation/main/zoe/guide/contracts/callSpread.md

 <<< @/snippets/zoe/contracts/test-callSpread.js#invitationDetails

-The funder can use these option amounts to create an offer that assures them they will get the two options in exchange for the funds.
-The proposal describes the options they want and the collateral they give.
-When the offer is made they get a payout that contains the two option positions, which are themselves invitations which can be exercised for free, and provide the option payouts with the keyword Collateral.
+The funder can use these option amounts to create an offer that ensures that they will get the two options in exchange for the funds.
+The proposal describes the desired options and provided collateral.
+When the offer is made, a payout is returned containing the two option positions.
+The positions are invitations which can be exercised for free, and provide the option payouts under the keyword `Collateral`.

 <<< @/snippets/zoe/contracts/test-callSpread.js#creatorInvitation

-The options that are returned by the contract are Zoe invitations, so their values and terms can be verified by asking Zoe for the contract terms.
-This makes it possible to sell the options because a prospetive purchaser can inspect their value.
+The options returned by the contract are Zoe invitations, so their values and terms can be verified by asking Zoe for the contract terms.
+This means you can sell the options because a prospetive purchaser can inspect their value.
 The prospective purchaser can verify the underlying amount, and check to see that the priceAuthority is one they are willing to rely on.
-They can check the expiration to see that it matches their expectations (here it's a small integer suitable for a manual timer in a test; in actual use, it would represent block height or wall clock time.)
+They can check that the expiration matches their expectations (here it's a small integer suitable for a manual timer in a test; in actual use, it represents block height or wall clock time.)
+The strike prices and settlement amount are likewise visible.

+The options returned by the contract are Zoe invitations, so their parameters are visible in the contract terms.
+Since prospective purchasers can verify the details, the options are valuable objects which someone might buy.
+The prospective purchaser would verify the underlying amount, and check that they are willing to rely on this priceAuthority.
+They can also see that the expiration matches their expectations (in a test it would be a small integer suitable for a manual timer; in actual use, it represents block height or wall clock time.)
 The strike prices and settlement amount are likewise visible.

 <<< @/snippets/zoe/contracts/test-callSpread.js#verifyTerms